Chris Quinlan f.dip.a

 He was nominated for Australian of the Year in 2013 and in 2015 was listed on Modern Drummer Magazine’s exclusive International Drummers Register, as well as making appearances on the American Cable Television Show “Drum Talk TV”.

-Chris is also the creator of the M.M.D.C. ... the Melbourne Musos Drumset Curriculum, written in 1995, it was the first syllabus of its kind for the Drumset in Australasia.
+Chris is also the creator of the M.M.D.C. ... the Melbourne Musos Drumset Curriculum, written in 1995, it was the first syllabus of its kind written for the Drumset in Australasia.

 The Curriculum has been used throughout Australia, New Zealand and South East Asia and covers Preliminary Grades through to Performer Diplomas equivalent to Tertiary and Post Graduate Levels.
 It is tried tested, proven.